BerniSc/myOS/README.md

 # Background

-This Project is Based on [this YouTube tutorial series](https://www.youtube.com/playlist?list=PLZQftyCk7_SeZRitx5MjBKzTtvk0pHMtp) and multiple other Tutorials and Projects like [this](https://github.com/pritamzope/OS/tree/master) or [this one](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System).
+This Project is Based on [this YouTube tutorial series](https://www.youtube.com/playlist?list=PLZQftyCk7_SeZRitx5MjBKzTtvk0pHMtp) and multiple other Tutorials and Projects like [this](https://github.com/pritamzope/OS/tree/master) or [this one](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System).<br>

+The goal of this Project is to learn the basics of Operating Systems like how a Kernel works or how to write Drivers.

 ## Prerequisites